cdl-geneseo/geneseo-dictionary/W/Weeb.md

 # Weeb

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Weeb

 Created by  Unknown User (igf1) on Oct 29, 2020

 (noun) - A term with usually negative connotation toward people who are so obsessed with Japanese culture, they wish to be Japanese.
 They all thought I was a weeb when I whipped out my katana at school.
 (Fazio, U-Z, 2020)